 3. Acceptance letter

 The first requirement for an Italy student visa is an acceptance letter.
 It states that you will be studying in an Italian university or educational center.
-You have to provide a letter to the Italian embassy.
+You have to provide the letter along all of the requirements to the Italian embassy.

 4. Application form

 Complete the application form for Italy student visa.
 You could get it from the Italian embassy’s website.
 Remember that there are two types of forms:

 You should pick the form that is according to the length of your stay.
 Be careful of that.

 There are a few supporting documents apart from the application form.
 Provide them to prove you are honest with the provided information in the application form.
 They will also prove you are eligible for a student visa.
 Remember that preparing the requirements might take some time.
 So start it a bit sooner; Just to be on the safe side.
 You might face a hectic schedule days before the visa appointment.